DylanElens/obsidian/research methods.md

 Build an argument:
 - Logic: build a detailed and structured description of your reasoning process
-- Draw on existing ork.
+- Draw on existing work.
 Survery realted work, build on existing theory and results
-- Carry out fieldwork: Collect, analzing, and interpret data and draw conclusions
+- Carry out fieldwork: Collect, analyzing, and interpret data and draw conclusions

 Evidence-based computing:
-- When people suggest how to decelop better systems, or how to do new things with computers they must provide evidence to support their proposals
+- When people suggest how to develop better systems, or how to do new things with computers they must provide evidence to support their proposals
 - this evidence takes the form of empirical assessment and evaluation.

 Empirical = originating in or based on observation or experience